kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

    automaticScenarioAssignmentsForSelector(selector: LabelSelectorInput!): [AutomaticScenarioAssignment!]!
 ```

-## Example
-Let assume a situation, that Integration System that is responsible for registering Runtimes, label every runtime with information about a user who triggered provisioning a Runtime.
-Then, you can define an Assignment, that every Runtime provisioned by a given person belongs to the specific Scenario.
+## Assign Runtime to Scenario

+You can assign a Runtime to a Scenario in two ways:
+- Assign a Runtime to a Scenario using [LabelDefinitions](https://kyma-project.io/docs/master/components/compass/#details-labels-label-definitions)
+- Assign a Runtime to a Scenario using Automatic Scenario Assignment

-### Assign to the scenario when labeling Runtime
+### Assign Runtime using LabelDefinition

-1. Create or update `scenarios` Label Definition and specify the following scenarios:
+1. Create or update the `scenarios` LabelDefinition and specify the following scenarios:
 * DEFAULT
 * MARKETING
 * WAREHOUSE